outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

 # Smart DNS

-With Smart routing above, we route traffic based on IP list.
-However, that depends on correct DNS resolving when visit a hostname.
+With Smart routing above, we route traffic based on IP set.
+However, that depends on correct DNS resolving when visit a domain.
 Hence, we usually want a custom DNS server (i.e. *8.8.8.8*) other than the one provided by ISP which (DNS poisoning).

 This in turn, would degrade performance when visiting pages within the ISP as custom DNS usually returns IP of geographically far.
 Therefore, we should enable set up smart DNS service which resolves domains within ISP as usual (geographically nearby) but others censorshipped correctly.
 If you could find such a public DNS server, just make sure traffic to it goes to WireGuard.

+The goal is to set a DNS which resolve CN domains into CN IP set while non-CN domains into non-CN IP set.

-Alternatively, we could set up local DNS server like [ChinaDNS](https://github.com/shadowsocks/ChinaDNS) and *dnsmasq*.
+Alternatively, we could set up local DNS server like [ChinaDNS](https://github.com/shadowsocks/ChinaDNS).
+An better setup is illustrated in [iproute2, iptables, dnsmasq](/2018/03/26/policy-routing/)

 # wg-quick